Asynchronous Georgia Speech Scrimmage 4 hosted by Marist School

 I think you should explain your argument well.
 It's also important that you try to make affirmative specific links.

-Critiques are better with framework that is about weighing the plan vs the competitive alternative.
+I personally believe critiques are better with framework that is about weighing the plan vs the competitive alternative.
 The kritik can also become a "DA".
 You can still get critiques of representations under this interpretation - just win that representations steer policy implementation.
+In round debating outweighs this opinion, though.

 Topicality vs. USfg Action Affirmatives

-I like topicality and am willing to vote on it.
 It's important to emphasize why your model of debate is better.
 I think the smaller the case, the more persuasive topicality is.
+No real predispositions (although I think precision debates often become a wash).

 Topicality vs. Critical Affirmatives